qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

          kas checkout meta-qcom-releases/lock.yml

 #.
-Copy the kas lock file from meta-qcom-releases to meta-qcom.
-Make sure to run this step, otherwise the checked out meta layers may get updated to a newer commit.
+Copy the kas lock file from ``meta-qcom-releases`` to ``meta-qcom``.
+You must run this step; otherwise, the checked‑out meta layers may update to a newer commit.

    .. container:: nohighlight

       ::

-         # kas configuration files need to be part of the same repository
+         # kas configuration files must be a part of the same repository
          # copy the kas lock file to meta-qcom repository
          cp meta-qcom-releases/lock.yml meta-qcom/ci/lock.yml

+#. :ref:`Set up local firmware binaries <setup_local_firmware>` in your Yocto build.

+.. _step4_build_software_image:

 #.
-To use the locally compiled firmware in your Yocto build, refer to :doc:`Setting up local firmware <setup_local_firmware>`.

-#.
 Build the software image.
-Build targets are defined based on machine and distro combinations:
+Build targets are defined based on machine and distribution combinations:

    .. container:: nohighlight